 - 7) Do not allow children or pets to enter areas that have smoke odor, ash or soot.
-If children or pets get soot or ash on their skin or hair, wash immediately with mild soap and warm water. - 8) If you anticipate that you will need to be inside a building or area affected by smoke, attempt to ventilate the area by opening windows or doors unless doing so will allow outdoor smoke odor or ash to get in.
-Minimize your exposure as much as possible. - 9) Have an environmental testing laboratory test for Volatile Organic Compounds (VOC's) and particulates to determine what types and concentrations of toxins may be present.
-Contact Rarefied Air Environmental for more information at 619-888-4840 or visit www.rarefiedairenvironmental.com.
-Rarefied Air Environmental can also provide you with a comprehensive smoke odor remediation protocol. - 10) Do not eat or drink anything that has signs of heat or smoke damage.
-When in doubt, throw it out! - 11) If you experience any adverse health symptoms from exposure to smoke or soot, seek medical attention immediately. - 12) If you need to be in an enclosed space that has smoke odor, such as an office, home, or building, try to have the air cleaned and/ or filtered.
+If children or pets get soot or ash on their skin or hair, wash immediately with mild soap and warm water. - 8) If you anticipate that you will need to be inside a building or area affected by smoke, attempt to ventilate the area by opening windows or doors and minimize your exposure as much as possible. - 9) Have an environmental testing laboratory test for Volatile Organic Compounds (VOC's) and particulates to determine what types and concentrations of toxins may be present.
+Contact Rarefied Air Environmental for more information at 619-888-4840 or visit www.rarefiedairenvironmental.com. - 10) Do not eat or drink anything that has signs of heat or smoke damage.
+When in doubt, throw it out! - 11) If you experience any adverse health symptoms from exposure to smoke or soot, seek medical attention immediately. - 12) If you need to be in an enclosed space that has a smoke odor, such as an office, home, or building, try to have the air cleaned or filtered.
 This can be done by renting or purchasing an "air scrubber" with a HEPA filter or other type of filter designed to remove ultra-fine particulate matter.
-In addition, using a hydroxyl generator can help to break down odor causing molecules.